Oman travel guide

 The standard of Omani roads is generally good.
 Driving standards in Oman are not always as disciplined as those in the UK, and the rate of traffic accidents in Oman is significantly higher.

 The Omani authorities strictly enforce traffic laws, and there are strong punishments for traffic offences, including fines of up to OMR3000 or jail sentences of up to three years.
 Seatbelts must be worn by all passengers in a vehicle, and child car seats are mandatory for all children under 4 years of age.
 It’s illegal to use a mobile phone whilst driving.
 There’s zero tolerance towards drink-driving.
 Speed limits are clearly posted on major roads.

 Excursions to the desert and mountains can be dangerous unless you are in an adequately equipped 4x4 vehicle.
 Always travel in convoy, take a supply of water and a mobile telephone (or satellite phone) and leave a copy of your travel plans with friends or relatives.
 You should also make sure you’re insured.

-Many areas of the Gulf of Aden are highly sensitive.
-Vessels entering these areas have been detained and inspected, and there have been occasional arrests.
+Many areas of the Gulf of Aden are restricted.
+Vessels entering these areas have been detained and inspected, sometimes resulting in arrests.
 You should make careful enquiries before entering these waters or visiting ports.
 You should also consider how regional tensions may affect your route.
 Vessels operating in the Gulf of Oman, Northern Arabian Sea, Gulf of Aden and Bab El Mandeb regions may be at increased risk of maritime attack.

 Recent piracy attacks off the coast of Somalia and in the Gulf of Aden, highlight that the threat of piracy related activity and armed robbery in the Gulf of Aden and Indian Ocean remains significant.
 Reports of attacks on local fishing dhows in the area around the Gulf of Aden and Horn of Africa continue.
 The combined threat assessment of the international Naval Counter Piracy Forces remains that all sailing yachts under their own passage should remain out of the designated High Risk Area or face the risk of being hijacked and held hostage for ransom.
 For more information and advice, see our Piracy and armed robbery at sea page.